angieniu/EZPark-Ride/README.md

 I want to give my special thanks to Professor Nick DeNardis, who guided me all the way patiently and creatively.
 When there were some challenges which I spent many hours trying to solve, Nick was always very helpful to provide useful resources and thoughts which inspired me to conquer each challenge.

 Now, the project I made is being integrated into a larger team project.
-I am the software engineer and user experience research in the team and collaborating with other data scientist, data engineer, and cloud engineer to develop the project to the next level.
+I am the software engineer and user experience researcher in the team and collaborating with other data scientist, data engineer, and cloud engineer to develop the project to the next level.
 Note:
 Some specifics about this project: